ADBProjects/ccproj/README.md

 # Catch Me If You Can

-## An prediction of credit card fraud through machine learning.
+## A prediction of credit card fraud through machine learning.

 A final project for Flatiron School by Alexander Benn